quasarframework/quasar-framework.org/source/guide/create-app.md

 You're mostly set now.
 Make a thorough reading about the Quasar CLI [here](/guide/cli-commands.html).
 The Quasar CLI is the primary tool used during the process of developing a Quasar App.
 It's like a Swiss Army Knife as it brings together a bunch of miscellaneous tools under a single interface.
 Get to know how powerful it is so you can leverage it.

+> You can check what Quasar Framework version it is being currently used by accessing the browser console and looking at `quasar.VERSION` property.

 Continue reading the **App** section of the Guide to understand how Quasar works and how you can use it.

 ## Generating Native Mobile Apps